 Dan is also a member of the Executive Committee of the Commercial Bar Association (COMBAR).

 On the sports law front, Dan has quickly developed a reputation as one of the leading barristers in this arena.
 A former international standard rowing cox and past member of the British Rowing Council and the Committee of Leander, Britain's leading rowing club, he has first-hand experience of the kinds of legal issues that can arise in sport.
 He acts for governing bodies, athletes, clubs, agents and other entities on a wide range of contentious and non-contentious matters.
 He sits on Sport Resolutions’ Panel of Arbitrators, the Lawn Tennis Association’s Disciplinary Panel and the British Equestrian Federation’s Appeal Panel, giving him valuable judicial perspective, and is a director of the British Association for Sport and Law.

 As for costs, Dan is a specialist in cases raising novel or difficult legal issues.
-He has appeared numerous times led and unled in the Senior Courts Costs Office and on appeals therefrom, and brings a thorough understanding of the law, detailed research and creative thinking to every instruction.
-He assisted Lord Justice Jackson with his review of costs in civil litigation and was instructed (with Nicholas Bacon QC) on the biggest costs claim in English legal history, Motto v Trafigura.
+He has appeared numerous times led and unled in the Senior Courts Costs Office and on appeals to the High Court and beyond, and brings a thorough understanding of the law, detailed research and creative thinking to every instruction.
+He assisted Lord Justice Jackson with his review of costs in civil litigation and has been involved in numerous matters arising out of the subsequent reforms.

 Before commencing practice Dan gained prize-winning first class degrees from the University of Edinburgh (incorporating a year at the University of California, Berkeley) and the University of Oxford, where he was elected to a scholarship.
 He also taught trusts law at the University of Southampton.